 The little village of Assignan is certainly picturesque

-Grand down to petit price, you'll also find a fine french cuisine restaurant, Thai bistro, and at the edge of town, a convenience store (serving take-away pizza on specific days).
+Grand down to petit price, you'll also find a fine french cuisine restaurant, Thai bistro, bar and grill, bakery and brew pub.

 Though growing with change, Assignan still keeps its reputation as an authentic hamlet.
 A travelling baker visits every morning (except Monday) with yummy croissants and fresh breads.